Hannibal Lecter: In other media

-Donald Trump repeatedly mentioned Lecter at rallies during his 2024 presidential campaign, referring to him as "The late, great Hannibal Lecter", and then speaking of him as if he were a real person.
+Donald Trump repeatedly mentioned Lecter and The Silence of the Lambs at rallies during his 2024 presidential campaign, referring to Lecter as "The late, great Hannibal Lecter", and then speaking of him as if he were a real person.
 Trump at times associated migrants coming into the United States with the fictional character, stating that they were being let out of "insane asylums" similar to that in which Lecter was detained, and thereafter fleeing to America.
 In April 2025, Trump claimed that Lecter helped him win the presidential election.
-Due to his references to Hannibal Lecter as being "late", which is widely considered to be an odd statement about a movie character who never actually lived in the first place, some people have theorized that Trump might believe that Hannibal Lecter was actually a real person.
-Others have speculated that since Trump once described Lecter as a character from a movie, his references may be mere jokes.
+Due to him referring to Hannibal Lecter as "late", some people have suggested that Trump might consider Hannibal Lecter a real (and now deceased) person.
+Others have stated that since Trump described Lecter as a character from a movie, these references must have been jokes.